 NASA/VIMS Governor's School

-Twelve students are selected and each assigned to a research mentor at NASA/Langley and an additional 6 students are selected for the Virginia Institute of Marine Science, in Gloucester.
+Students are selected and each assigned to a research mentor at NASA/Langley and the Virginia Institute of Marine Science, in Gloucester.
 Students participate in actual research projects, they work with professional research scientists and graduate students, either one-on-one or in small teams.
 They are expected to listen, observe and learn quickly so that they can participate and contribute to the project.
 Because this experience is truly a mentorship and the students join research teams that are already in existence, the topics and other details change each year.
 At the completion of the 4 weeks, the engineering students make an oral and technology-laden presentation to mentors and available NASA/Langley researchers, graduate students and staff at the National Institute of Aerospace.
 The VIMS students complete and present a research document - consistent with reports that would be expected should they choose a career in Marine Science research.

 During the program, the students and staff live in a residence hall at Christopher Newport University.

 To apply please visit the Virginia Department of Education website.
 Scroll to "Applications and Resource Materials," toward the bottom of the page.
 Click on the general info for students and parents.
 That document offers details about all of the summer Governor's Schools.
 The selection process begins in the school division.
 For application deadlines, check in your school guidance office or with your school division's Gifted Education Coordinator.